singularhum/dealsFeedCanada/README.md

 This category in the server will contain feeds that are not related to Canada.
 This can be useful for those of you that visit or have friends/family in other countries.

 These feeds are only visible if you opt-in.
 Head over to the #roles channel to get access.

+Only about the latest 25-30 deals (first page) are tracked for each feed for occasionally keeping the it up-to-date.

  Name | Location | Description | Refresh Rate | Source |
 | --- | --- | --- | --- | --- |